 .

-There are a variety of reasons to use the Request method over a conventional HTTP clients, which are as follows,
+There are various reasons to use the Request method over conventional HTTP clients, which are as follows,

-The Data storage also comes built-in with the Freshworks developer platform.
-Freshworks data storage is a key-value based storage solution, where you can save JSON objects up to the size of 8 kb, Although there is a size restriction on objects, there is no restriction on the number of objects you can store in the Freshworks data storage.
+In key-value storage you can save JSON objects up to the size of 8kb.
+Although there is a size restriction on objects, there is no restriction on the number of objects you can store in the Freshworks data storage.

 Advantages of using Freshworks Data Storage are,